createdbypete/createdbypete.com/_posts/articles/2012-11-12-php-54-development-on-os-x-with-mysql-and-laravel-4.markdown

 ```bash
 brew search php54
 ```
-This command should return a list of formulas that can be installed, you'll notice that they are all under a forumla respository `josegonzalez/php` so we need to tap that repository so Homebrew knows can use it.
+This command should return a list of formulas that can be installed, you'll notice that they are all under a formula repository `josegonzalez/php` so we need to tap that repository so Homebrew knows can use it.

 ```bash
 brew tap josegonzalez/php